george-sp/android_develop_training/04. Building Apps with Graphics & Animation/02. Displaying Graphics with OpenGL ES/README.md

 Being able to define shapes to be drawn in the context of an OpenGL ES view is the first step in creating your high-end graphics masterpiece.
 Drawing with OpenGL ES can be a little tricky without knowing a few basic things about how OpenGL ES expects you to define graphic objects.

+#### Drawing Shapes
+Learn how to draw OpenGL shapes in your application.

+This lesson explains how to draw the shapes you defined in the previous lesson using the OpenGL ES 2.0 API.

+After you define shapes to be drawn with OpenGL, you probably want to draw them.
+Drawing shapes with the OpenGL ES 2.0 takes a bit more code than you might imagine, because the API provides a great deal of control over the graphics rendering pipeline.